sebastianbergmann/phpunit/.github/CONTRIBUTING.md

 5. Ensure the code complies with our coding guidelines (see below).
 6. Send that pull request!

-Please make sure you have [set up your user name and email address](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) for use with Git.
+Please make sure you have [set up your username and email address](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) for use with Git.
 Strings such as `silly nick name <root@localhost>` look really stupid in the commit history of a project.

 We encourage you to [sign your Git commits with your GPG key](https://docs.github.com/en/github/authenticating-to-github/signing-commits).